James-Oswald/jamesoswald.dev/content/posts/alpha-existential-graphs.md

 ### Logical Not and Cuts

 To represent the negation of some statement $A$ in propositional logic, we can prefix it with a
 $\lnot$.
-We can interpret this as introducing some form of inner context in the 1d formulae in which everything inside a $\lnot(\cdots)$ is asserted to be false.
+We can interpret this as introducing some form of inner context for 1d formulae in which everything inside a $\lnot(\cdots)$ is asserted to be false.
 Since existential graphs are 2d, we need some way of representing what a negated context two dimensionally.
 This is done using a "Cut" which is represented by drawing a connected boundary on the sheet of assertion,